tahangz/ML-Playground/README.md

 # ML-Playground
-A collection of hands-on projects exploring machine learning concepts using scikit-learn.
+A collection of hands-on projects exploring machine learning concepts using scikit-learn .
 Each project demonstrates a key ML technique (i.g, classification, regression, clustering, dimensionality reduction, PCA, etc.) with clean, well-documented code and data for learning and experimentation.